aarenson/PHPCap/README.md

 REDCap is a web application for building and managing online surveys and databases.
 For information about REDCap, please see http://www.project-redcap.org.

+PHPCap makes accessing REDCap from a PHP program easier by providing:
+* a high-level interface
+* improved error checking

 Requirements
 --------------------------